What is the Difference Between Single and Double Camber Clay Tiles?

-Both single and double camber clay tiles can be used in vertical cladding applications, albeit with a slightly different headlap - single camber require 37.5, while double camber require 35mm.
+Both single and double camber clay tiles can be used in vertical cladding applications with a headlap of 35mm.

 If clay roof coverings are typical in an area, planning departments would usually require a clay plain tile.
 If you want to use a particular type, single or double camber would need to be specified and approved in the planning application and could impact which can be used.